Have you ever heard friends say they’d like to quit smoking, but they are afraid they’ll gain weight if they stop?

 Drink more water.
 Skip the sugary soft drinks and make sure you drink at least six to eight glasses of water each day.

 Watch your portions.
 Many people eat far more than the recommended serving size, and many restaurants serve huge portions of food!
 But remember, you don’t have to eat everything at one meal—take half of it home for lunch the next day.

-To learn more about weight as it relates to quitting smoking, see Forever Free: Smoking and Weight (PDF, 1.18MB), a publication from the National Cancer Institute.
+To learn more about weight as it relates to quitting smoking, see Forever Free: Smoking and Weight, a publication from the National Cancer Institute.